genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 reads to a reference sequence, whether the reference is a complete genome, transcriptome, or de novo assembly.

-There are at least two types of mapping stratagies - Spliced Mapping and Unsplaced Mapping.
+There are at least two types of mapping strategies - Spliced Mapping and Unsplaced Mapping.
 In contrast to spliced aligners, unspliced read aligners map reads to a reference without allowing large gaps such as those arising from reads spanning exon boundaries, or splice junctions.
 When analysing whole